ofekyem/Facebook-Project/Node js Server/README.md

 so, in order to make sure everything works well together you must also run the tcp server, Make sure you followed the readme of the folder "Bloom-Filter and TCP-Server" and run it before this one!!!!

-If you want to read more about the bloom filter tcp server or the webstie or the android app please enter their folders and read their ReadMe files!
+If you want to read more about the bloom filter, the tcp server,the webstie or the android app please enter their folders and read their ReadMe files!

 If you want to make the tcp server work on your computer you need to put the ip of your computer that the tcp server is running on, (if you use a vmware virtual machine, you need to take its ip).